 Why set no-marking ESL homework?

-For EFL teachers who may feel uncomfortable with this idea.
-I assure you, you are not short-changing your students by asking them to go out and learn some English themselves.
+First of all, you are not short-changing your students by asking them to go out and learn some English themselves.

 In reality, if your students want to get good at English, they must listen, read, watch and practice the language in their own time.

-In addition, to personal improvement no-marking assignments have benefits for class time also.
+No-marking assignments have benefits for class time also.
 Students can recap on the last class or prepare for the next one by watching grammar videos.

 The following assignments have been divided into: Listening, Reading, Writing Grammar, Vocabulary and Pronunciation.
 First up, listening